hmyan90/MediaRefreshTools/README.md

     [[-langList] <String[]>] [-winSetupLang] [-cleanupImage] [[-wimSize] <Int32>] [[-logPath] <String>] [<CommonParameters>]

 -media <String>
     Specifies the location of media that needs to be refreshed.
+You can copy RTM Media to local and specify local path, or mount RTM ISO Media and specify mount path.

 -index <Int32>
     Specifies the edition/index that need to build at last.
 We will only refresh this edition/index with DU contents, FoDs and